yuliadm/mixComp/paper.md

   ifelse(j %% 2 == 0, prod(seq(1, j - 1, by = 2)), 0)
 }
 ```
-Finally, all previously generated objects are combined to a `datMix` object.
+All previously generated objects are combined to a `datMix` object.

 ``` r
 # construct a datMix object that summarizes all the necessary information: